Ultimate Guide

 So, now that you know how much it costs, take a look at the features WhatsApp API offers when combined with a conversation management platform like respond.io.

-Turn conversations into customers with respond.io's official WhatsApp API. ✨
+Turn conversations into customers with respond.io's official WhatsApp API ✨

 Manage WhatsApp calls and chats in one place!

-The WhatsApp API is designed to support a large number of agents.
+The WhatsApp API is designed to accommodate a large number of agents.
 This means you can manage conversations concurrently to handle high message volumes.
 It also allows various team members to work on incoming inquiries without delay.

 Gif showing respond.io's WhatsApp API team inbox for multiple users